With a family of 6 and living in a rural area, I often buy basic grocery staples bulk or stock up for at least a few weeks at a time.

 Canned beans are another good option if dried beans aren’t available or you don’t want to have to soak them.

-Look for pinto beans (very versatile), black beans (higher in protein and fiber than pinto, although both are packed with nutrients), and white beans (Great Northern or Cannellini).
+- black beans (higher in protein and fiber than pinto, although both are packed with nutrients)

 This one’s a no-brainer for a hearty grocery staple, right?

 I prefer brown rice for nutritional value.
-The Minute Rice brand that I use has a shelf life of 2 years.
+The Minute Rice brand has a shelf life of 2 years.

 Frozen Fruits and Veggies